Background gradient

 How it works

-The Graphite CLI is a thin wrapper over git.
+The Graphite CLI fully integrates with Git.
 We simplify the process of trunk-based development and manage dependencies to enable stacking.
-Under the hood, we’re running git to create branches, commits, and metadata, which means you can still use git in your scripts, tooling, or whenever you feel like it.
+Under the hood, we’re running Git to create branches, commits, and metadata, which means you can still use Git in your scripts, tooling, or whenever you feel like it.

 01.